The 10 African Countries with the Happiest Teaching Environments

 Kenya has a well-established education system and is committed to improving education quality.
 Teachers in Kenya receive good salaries, access to professional development opportunities, and the opportunity to work in well-equipped schools.

-The country has a diverse student population, which provides teachers with opportunities to gain multicultural experiences.
+The country has a diverse student population, which provides teachers with opportunities to gain multicultural experience.

 Namibia: